clean lines round glass round water

 My recovery powers have not manifested.
 I cannot heal myself of whatever is wrong with me, a wasting illness they have never encountered.
 There is no one to teach me, even inhabiting the mind of an alakazam while it healed itself nearby was not enough.
 I believe I can do it if released from this pod, that my body would react instinctively to mortal danger, but they think it too big a risk.

 Dr. Fuji is gone.
-Three years after Giovanni’s visit, I could not bear the wait anymore, and began to speak to him.
+Three years after Giovanni’s visit, I could not bear the wait anymore, and began to communicate with him.
 Once he learned of my thoughts and feelings, he said he would speak to Giovanni, threaten to resign if I was not given a chance.
 He did not return to the facility.
 His things were removed by a Dark mind.
 No one has spoken to him since.

-Five years after Giovanni’s visit I began experiments of my own.
+Five years after Giovanni’s first visit I began experiments of my own.
 The minds of the pokemon surrounding the facility were easy to confuse.
 Any sense they had could be manipulated, twisted, turned against them.
 That year passed quickly, before boredom set in.

 Eight years, and I became desperate.
 I spoke foolishly, made threats.
 Sabrina could feel my regret, apologized for me, but still the security around my pod was increased.